 PSY-315 Learning and Behavior

 Examines the ways in which behavior changes as a result of our experiences.
 The course focuses on roles of respondent and operant learning in the development and expression of adaptive and maladaptive behaviors and emotional responses.
 Students are provided opportunities to discover how learning principles are applied in contemporary behavior modification and behavior therapy.
 The role of learning is discussed in contexts such as health-related behaviors, sex and love, self-control, drug addiction, and psychological disorders.
-Prerequisite: Statistical Methods and Data Analysis (PSY-300).
+Prerequisite: Research Methods (PSY-200).